 Skin lesions (ulcerative, crusty, nodular or scaly dermatitis) are the most frequent clinical manifestation and sometimes the only finding at physical examination.
 Lymph node enlargement, weight loss, ocular involvement (nodular blepharitis, uveitis, panophthalmitis), decreased appetite, chronic gingivo-stomatitis, lethargy are the most frequent non-cutaneous findings, alone or in combination.

-Vaccines are licensed for dogs only.
+Preventative tools (ectoparasiticides effective against sandflies and vaccines) are licensed for dogs only.

 Life cycle and transmission

 Leishmania spp. are protozoan parasites, the natural history of which involves two hosts: the phlebotomine sand fly and a vertebrate (Fig. 1).
 The vector harbours flagellated extracellular promastigote forms and transmits them to a vertebrate host; there, the parasite changes into the amastigote form that is able to survive and replicate in intracellular vacuoles within macrophages.
 Haematophagous female sand flies transmit the promastigotes or may take up amastigotes from an infected vertebrate host.